-With the proliferation of smart technologies and the Internet of Things (IoT), there aren’t many items still left that aren’t connected to the internet.
-This trend is likely to continue with smart sensors and internet-connected components built directly into the office furniture we use.
+With the proliferation of smart technologies and the Internet of Things (IoT), everything is connected to the internet.
+This trend is likely to continue in the future with smart sensors and internet-connected components integrated into our office furniture.

 Virtual and Augmented Reality (VR & AR)

 Facebook/Meta has already bet several billion dollars into developing the Metaverse.
 Whether or not that bet pays off is still anyone’s guess, but it’s hard to argue against it being the next big thing in technology.
 Companies are already starting to experiment with virtual and augmented reality and it has proved exceptionally useful already in the world of design, planning and architecture.
 Future offices could feature holographic displays, augmented interfaces, and virtual reality meetings in 3D space.